Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 This process can help improve the pages LCP metrics but can cause errors in other areas such as:

 * Managing server-side and client-side rendered JavaScript is rough (Look for future posts on my experience in this area)
-* The process of using JavaScript to build an HTML page first on the server will 100% increase the Time To First Byte metric.
+* Using JavaScript to build an HTML page first on the server will 100% increase the Time To First Byte metric.
-* It can also increase the Time to Interactive metric, because you are seperating the process of building DOM elimates and setting up the JS code to make them interactive.
+* It can also increase the Time to Interactive metric because you are separating the process of building DOM elements and setting up the JS code to make them interactive.

 #### There is also pre-rendering...